 During a conversation with my friend I told him, “I want to leave this relationship better than I had entered it.”
 A couple of days later, I turned to a hobby of mine that I always love to do, but my ex-wife hated and that was rapping.
 There was a beat that I really loved to spit on.
 It had come on in my music rotation, the song was by Joey Bada$$ called “Hardknock” produced by Lewis Parker.
 I poured out my frustrations with the world, my relationships and how I visioned myself.
 The track can be found here, Prolix – A Hard Knock.
 I recorded this track in one night and it is not flawless, you can hear me running out of energy by the end of it, but I never re-recorded it, because the emotion of the track speaks of the place I was in at the time.
 The chorus is, “A hard knock makes you have to hit restart, puts your life on pause, all things fall apart, but I know I’m a star.”
 In the song I also have a line that says, “I sound off to those who don’t get me, can’t waste life with anyone who ain’t looking out for me, relationships always end with an epiphany.”
 Upon listening to my new anthem, the birth of STAR 35 started.
 I still listen to this track when I am down.

 In creating this song, I had gone back to that night in Bangkok when my palm was read.
 When that woman had told me I would be dead at 35.
 I decided okay, if I am going to die, then I am going to do everything in my power to rise from this pain.
 I declared that I will be a star by 35.
 I will self-actualize by the time I am 35 or I will die.
 I decided like anything you manifest, you need a mantra.
-There y’all go STAR 35, #star35.
+There Y’all go STAR 35, #star35.

 Something crazy happened when I submitted my divorce papers.
-Another one of my good friends had told me, “We are all here for brother, let yourself feel the pain, don’t force yourself to do anything, don’t shower, don’t care, just heal and after one year we will come pick you up.”
+Another one of my good friends had told me, “We are all here for brother, let yourself feel the pain, don’t force yourself to do anything, don’t shower, don’t care, just heal and after one year we will come to pick you up.”
 In my head I was like naw, that isn’t going to be me.
-I didn’t want to be a casualty to my situation.
+I didn’t want to be a casualty of my situation.

 The first thing I knew I could do was to take ownership of my own physical being.
 While I had lived in Bangladesh, I reached 196 lbs, I had high blood pressure, high cholesterol and a fatty liver.
 I had a horrible tolerance for alcohol and I relished in self-loathing.
 That was now going to stop.

 I started waking up early in the morning, naturally, I was waking up at 5 am.
 I would start my day with a 3 to 5-mile run, depending on how hard on myself I had been the day before.
 I would run until I threw up.
 I would then meditate after.
-Bringing your body to total awareness in the moment helps focus on your meditation, I did this through physical torture.
+Bringing your body to total awareness at the moment helps to focus on your meditation, I did this through physical torture.
 I then would enjoy a green elixir, a cup of coffee and a blunt.
 Eventually, by afternoon I would have the first meal of the day and the rest of my day was focused on reading and planning my future.

 Within 2 months I had dropped 30 pounds.

 I visited my therapist regularly and started to manifest my future.
-But this journey was not smooth in anyway.
+But this journey was not smooth in any way.
 Most days I was stuck in heavy depression.

 Like I explained in my prior post, I had nothing, I was back in my parents home, divorced and unemployed.
 I could barely pay my bills and could not even look at a woman, yes my libido was gone.
 I was wounded by life.

-Therapy is interesting for me.
+Therapy is interesting to me.
 When I am in the chair, I can intellectually understand my life and know what to do.
 I know how to reach into my esoteric understandings and explain what has happened to me and how the universe works.
 We all know my philosophy.
-Life is based on LOVE and FEAR, for fear comes pain and anger and from LOVE comes compassion and reverence.
+Life is based on LOVE and FEAR, for fear comes to pain and anger and from LOVE comes compassion and reverence.

 The problem is, I did not know how to express anger anymore, I had totally forfeited the emotion of anger thinking that if I want to become spiritually whole, I would need to rid myself of this emotion.